Internal ballistics

 Internal ballistics (also interior ballistics), a subfield of ballistics, is the study of the propulsion of a projectile.

 In guns, internal ballistics covers the time from the propellant's ignition until the projectile exits the gun barrel.
-The study of internal ballistics is important to designers and users of firearms of all types, from small-bore rifles and pistols, to high-tech artillery.
+The study of internal ballistics is important to designers and users of firearms of all types, from small-bore rifles and pistols, to artillery.

 For rocket-propelled projectiles, internal ballistics covers the period during which a rocket motor is providing thrust.

-Parts and equations
+General concepts

-Hatcher breaks the duration of interior ballistics into three parts:
+Interior ballistics can be considered in three time periods: